periode/drawing-in-the-terminal/README.md

 The limitation of tools has always been one avenue for developing both creative ideas and creative ways to figure out how to do something.

+### Cheatsheet

+For a more thorough overview of what this workshop is about, you can check out [the wiki](https://github.com/pierredepaz/drawing-in-the-terminal/wiki/CHEATSHEET).

 ### Tools